-Furthermore, last week, an assemblyman introduced a new bill to legalize hemp for farmers in New Jersey and another bill is expected to be introduced by Assemblyman Carroll.
+Furthermore, last week, an assemblyman introduced a new bill to legalize hemp for farmers in New Jersey.
+Another bill is expected to be introduced by Assemblyman Michael Carroll (R-Morris).

-While some New Jersey towns have begun to express their reefer madness, cannabis in NJ is expected to become legal in the not-so-distant future.
+Some New Jersey towns have begun to express their reefer madness.
+Nonetheless, cannabis in NJ is expected to become legal in the not-so-distant future.
 Just this week, lawmakers and other lobbyists are attending a trip to Las Vegas to observe legal cannabis in practice.

 – Heady NJ (@Heady_NJ) February 6, 2018

-Additionally, Governor Murphy signed an executive order expanding the medical marijuana program in New Jersey, almost immediately after taking office, which sets a tone for moving to recreational cannabis next.
+Additionally, Governor Murphy signed an executive order almost immediately after taking office.
+It will expand the medical marijuana program in New Jersey.
+Hopefully, it will set the tone for moving to recreational cannabis next.

 Medical marijuana is used to treat chronic and debilitating pain, epilepsy, glaucoma, PTSD, ALS, side effects of cancer treatment, side effects of HIV/AIDS, Crohn’s disease, multiple sclerosis, and other painful illnesses.
 We will not deny people compassionate care any longer.